Oroku-baka Tomb

 The Oroku-baka tomb (小禄墓, Okinawan:Uruku-baka) is a tomb of the 14th–15th centuries located in aza Kakazu in Ginowan, Okinawa, Japan.
-It includes among others the remains of Uruku Ufuyakumui, a lord of the Ryūkyū Kingdom during the reign of King Shoo Shin(Shō Shin) at the end of the 15th century.
+It includes among others the remains of Oroku Ufuyakumui (Uruku Ufuyakumui), a lord of the Ryūkyū Kingdom during the reign of King Shō Shin at the end of the 15th century.

 The tomb, its associated stone funerary urn, one of its stone incense burners and its stone lions have been designated as Tangible Cultural Properties at the prefectural or municipal level.

 Location

-The Uruku-baka belongs to a larger archaeological site registered under the name of "Hiyāra-gā River Valley Old Tomb Cluster" (比屋良川流域古墓群).
+The Oroku-baka tomb belongs to a larger archaeological site registered under the name of "Hiyāra-gā River Valley Old Tomb Cluster" (比屋良川流域古墓群).
 There are more than two hundred old tombs in this cluster, dug into the cliffs along the Hiyara-gawa river in Kakazu (in Ginowan City).
 At several locations, the tombs are dug on three stages in the cliff, most of them are several centuries old.